TurboCorse/LambdaCtrl/README.md

 Wideband lambda controller based on bosch cj125.
 Only LSU 4.9 is supported at the moment.

-This project is a firmware implememtation for the NanoLambda Board from ruzki. https://github.com/ruzki/Nano_Lambda
+This project is a firmware implementation for the NanoLambda Board from ruzki. https://github.com/ruzki/Nano_Lambda

 ##### Development status